Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

-To compute the $f(A,J_t,n)$ fitness value, SAFE runs SafeScheduler $n$ times for $A$ and obtains $n$ schedule scenarios $S_1, S_2, \ldots, S_n$.
-For each schedule scenario $S_i$, we denote by $\mathit{dist}_k^i(j)$ the distance between the end and deadline time values corresponding to the $k$th arrival of the $j$ task observed in $S_i$.
-We denote by $\mathit{lk}(j)$ the last arrival index of a task $j$ in $A$.
-SAFE aims to maximise the $f(A,J_t,n)$ fitness function defined as follows:
+To compute the $f(A,\Gamma^\delta,ns)$ fitness value, SAFE runs SafeScheduler $ns$ times for $A$ and obtains ${ns}$ schedule scenarios $S_1, S_2, \ldots, S_{ns}$.
+For each schedule scenario $S_h$, we denote by $\mathit{dist}_h({\tau_i, k})$ the distance between the end and deadline time values corresponding to the $k$th arrival of the task $\tau_i$ observed in $S_h$.
+We denote by $\mathit{lk}(\tau_i)$ the last arrival index of a task $\tau_i$ in $A$.
+SAFE aims to maximise the $f(A,\Gamma^\delta,ns)$ fitness function defined as follows:

 We note that soft deadline tasks also require to execute within reasonable execution time ranges.
-Hence, engineers may estimate more relaxed WCET ranges for soft deadline tasks than those of hard deadline tasks.
-SAFE uses the above fitness function for both soft and hard deadline tasks.
+Hence, engineers also estimate safe WCET ranges for soft deadline tasks.
+As the above fitness function returns a quantified degree of deadline misses, SAFE uses such function for both soft and hard deadline tasks.

 \textbf{Computational search.} SAFE employs a steady-state genetic algorithm~\cite{Luke:13}.
 The algorithm breeds a new population for the next generation after computing the fitness of a population.
 The breeding for generating the next population is done by using the following genetic operators: (1)~\emph{Selection.} SAFE selects candidate solutions using a tournament selection technique, with the tournament size equal to two which is the most common setting~\cite{Gendreau:10}.
 (2)~\emph{Crossover.} Selected candidate solutions serve as parents to create offspring using a crossover operation.
 (3)~\emph{Mutation.} The offspring are then mutated.
 Below, we describe our crossover and mutation operators.